Rixy-Ai/faceswap/USAGE.md

 # Workflow

-**Before attempting any of this, please make sure you have read, understood and completed the [installation instructions](../master/INSTALL.md).
-If you are experiencing issues, please raise them in the [faceswap Forum](https://faceswap.dev/forum) or the [FaceSwap Discord server](https://discord.gg/FdEwxXd) instead of the main repo.**
+**Before attempting any of this, please make sure you have read, understood and completed the [installation instructions](../master/INSTALL.md).**

 - [Workflow](#workflow)
 - [Introduction](#introduction)